Trackage/traipse/README.md

 coverage](https://codecov.io/gh/Trackage/traipse/branch/master/graph/badge.svg)](https://codecov.io/gh/Trackage/traipse?branch=master)
 <!-- badges: end -->

-The goal of traipse is to provide shared tools for tracking data.
+The goal of traipse is to provide shared tools for tracking data, for common metrics of distance, direction, and speed.
+The package includes the following functions which are always assumed to operate on input locations in longitude latitude, and input date-times in R’s `POSIXt` class.

-There is a huge fragmentation of tools and approaches in R for tracking, see the Spatio-Temporal Task View section for examples.

-We would like to have a simple core package to provide the most commonly used metrics.
-We assume `geodist` and `geosphere` as good examples of core packages for the underlying tool.

   - `track_distance()` for distance in metres
   - `track_angle()` for internal angle in degrees